matt123miller/dnd-journal/game-1/game-1.md

 "I'm Roanmara" said the Elf to noone in particular, "my family lives near Lake Galifar.
 We have tend the land there with our neighbours.
 Mother and Father, myself, Lillith" her voice trailing off as she thumbed the edge of a carved wooden pendant that hung from her delicate neck, not wanting to share too much with these strangers.

 Before the Half-Elf could introduce herself, the group was interrupted by the carriage door opening behind them.
 Wind rushed in behind the slight frame of a female pattern Warforged pushing a trolley before her.
-Her gentle gait was at odds with the connected (TODO: better word than connected?) stone and metal body moving beneath the deep blue jacket uniform of train staff.
+Her gentle gait was at odds with the fused stone and metal body moving beneath the deep blue jacket uniform of train staff.
 The grey stone plates of her face formed a welcoming smile, matched in the pale blue light glowing within her eye sockets.

 (HP THROWBACK!)
 "Anything from the trolley dears?" she slowly asked, a faint hint of a metallic ring behind her words.
 "I've got sandwiches, tea or coffee to perk you up,some biscuits and even a little cheese out of Talenta if you like."